-- 1. transparency-of information and responses of others, so that constituents are able to fully understand policy and related issues - 2. accessibility-to information and the responses of others, so that constituents are able to consider various perspectives - 3. adequate time-to reflect on information and the responses of others as well as share one's own response, so that constituents can fully participate - 4. opportunity-to communicate collaboratively, so that constituents can reach decisions that serve the common good - 5. consistency-in the process of shared governance, so that an atmosphere of openness and trust prevails
+- 1. transparency-of information and responses of others, so that constituents are able to fully understand policy and related issues - 2. accessibility-to information and the responses of others, so that constituents are able to consider various perspectives - 3. adequate time-to reflect on information and the responses of others as well as share one's own response, so that constituents can fully participate - 4. opportunity-to communicate collaboratively, so that constituents can reach decisions that serve the common good - 5. consistency-in the process of shared governance, so that an atmosphere of openness and trust prevails this information.

-Dissemination of information is only one part of the process.
-Responses from constituents need to be shared as appropriate, where a record of these responses is available to everyone who chooses to review this information.
 The open sharing of constituent responses requires that gathered information be put in a useful form accessible to the community.
 In many cases, face-to-face dialogue provides the best opportunity to communicate collaboratively.
 While the senate and other university committees provide a major source of faculty representation in shared governance, faculty should have the opportunity to share their input prior to the establishment of policy related to academic matters and the welfare of the university community.
 All faculty members are expected to accept the responsibility of shared governance and act as good university citizens through service on committees, task forces, and the senate.